-Governing Law: Admission requirements, of the charter school, if applicable.
+Governing Law: Admission policies and procedures, consistent with [Education Code Section 47605] subdivision (e).

-California Education Code Section 47605.6(b)(5)(M)
+California Education Code Section 47605(c)(5)(H)

 Urban Montessori is open to all children.
 The School makes the following assurances regarding admissions:

 The School will enroll all pupils who wish to attend to the extent that space allows.